 A full transcript of the event is available here.

 ‘We must always recall the lessons of the 1930s,’ Penny Wong writes.
 ‘Humanity has seen what happens if we allow nationalism and xenophobia to take hold.’

-In this online event, following an introduction from the University of Melbourne’s Professor Michael Wesley, Wong expanded on her ideas for consistency, discipline and creativity in Australia’s foreign policy future, in conversation with Laura Tingle.
+Join us at this online event to discuss Australia’s place in a changing world.
+Following an introduction from the University of Melbourne’s Professor Michael Wesley, Wong will expand on her ideas for consistency, discipline and creativity in Australia’s foreign policy future, in conversation with Laura Tingle.

 Presented in partnership with Australian Foreign Affairs and the University of Melbourne.